makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Displays all users and the home directories sorted by users
+A script that displays all users and their hom directories sorted by the user